pa11y/pa11y/README.md

 ### How do I set cookies on a tested page?

-Use the `page.headers` option either in your JS code or in your JSON config file:
+Use the `page.headers` option either in your JS code or in your config file:

 ```js
 pa11y({